kstoreyf/emu-fight/README.md

 ### Contributing
 Are you interested in pit your emus against ours?
 Or adding a new dataset to emulate?
 Feel free to submit a pull request!

-Here, you have some instructions for you on how to add a new machine learning method.
+Here, we have some instructions for you on how to add a new machine learning method.

 1) **Adding your method in the emulator.py file**.
 Go the function ***train*** in the emulator class.
 As the example below, add a keyword for the regressor_name variable and a function for your traning method.
 >     def train(self, regressor_name, scale=True, **kwargs):